-There are tons of articles and posts trying to describe or dissect the difference in the human experience between happiness and joy.
+There are tons of articles and posts describing or dissecting the difference in the human experience between happiness and joy.

-So, the overall concept or the intended difference between happiness and joy when they are discussed in conversations, articles or blog posts there seems to be an attempt to connect the word “joy” to some form of spiritual, religious or deeper internal reckoning or realization that is only arrived at or becomes viable if an individual has a deep connection with “spirit”.
+So, the overall concept or the intended difference between happiness and joy when they are discussed in conversations, articles, or blog posts seems to be an attempt to connect the word “joy” to some form of spiritual, religious, or deeper internal reckoning or realization that is only viable if an individual has a deep connection with “spirit.”

 So then why is the question most often asked not, are you joyful, instead of, are you happy?

-Well, as it turns out that in the webster dictionary definition for each, the other word is used as a synonym to describe the other.
+As it turns out, within the webster dictionary definition for each, the other word is used as a synonym to describe the other.

 See Merriam Webster for happiness. https://www.merriam-webster.com/dictionary/happiness